-These injuries will require medical care, potentially including surgery, a hospital stay, and rehabilitation, to reach maximum medical improvement.
-Many people involved in pedestrian accidents never fully recover and live with life-long disabilities, which may require ongoing care or assistance with daily life activities.
+These injuries require medical care, potentially including surgery, a hospital stay, and rehabilitation, to reach maximum medical improvement.
+Many people involved in pedestrian accidents never fully recover and live with lifelong disabilities, which may require ongoing care and assistance with daily activities.

 The medical costs and income losses associated with injuries suffered in a pedestrian accident may be recouped in an insurance claim, if the motorist caused the accident.
-A personal injury attorney experienced with NYC pedestrian accident claims at the Law Office of Cohen & Jaffe can help you seek full compensation for all of your losses, including your pain and suffering.
+A personal injury attorney experienced with New York pedestrian accident claims at the Law Office of Cohen & Jaffe can help you seek full compensation for your losses, including your pain and suffering.

-An insurance adjuster will try to save his or her employer as much money as possible when resolving an accident settlement.
+First, know this: an insurance adjuster will generally try to save his or her employer as much money as possible when resolving an accident settlement.

-You should contact the experienced NYC pedestrian accident attorneys of the Law Office of Cohen & Jaffe if you have been hit by a motor vehicle and are dealing with hospitalization, time out of work, and medical bills for treatment of your injuries.
+You should contact the experienced NYC pedestrian accident attorneys of the Law Office of Cohen & Jaffe, LLP if you have been hit by a motor vehicle and are dealing with hospitalization, time out of work, medical bills, or other damages.
 We can help you pursue full compensation from the person or persons responsible for your injuries.

 - As your New York pedestrian accident attorneys, we will help you identify all potential sources of compensation after an accident.